ONSdigital/dis-wagtail-alpha/README.md

 make check
 ```

-### GitHub Actions Workflow
+## GitHub Actions Workflow

+To ensure code quality and consistency, we use GitHub Actions for continuous integration.
+This includes linting, formatting, and building the Docker image.

-Create a workflow file named linting.yml in the .github/workflows directory with the following content:
+Create a workflow file named `linting.yml` in the `.github/workflows` directory with the following content:

 ```yaml
 name: Linting and Formatting